Richard Mentor Johnson: Election of 1840

 By 1840, it had become clear that Johnson was a liability to the Democratic ticket.
-Even former president Jackson conceded that Johnson was "dead weight," and threw his support to James K. Polk.McQueen, p.
-20 President Van Buren stood for re-election, and the Whigs once again countered with William Henry Harrison.
+Even former president Jackson conceded that Johnson was "dead wait [sic]," and threw his support to James K. Polk.
+President Van Buren stood for re-election, and the Whigs once again countered with William Henry Harrison.
 Van Buren was reluctant to drop Johnson from the ticket, fearing that dropping the Democrats' own war hero would split the party and cost him votes to Harrison.
 A unique compromise ensued, with the Democratic National Convention refusing to nominate Johnson, or any other candidate, for vice president.
 The idea was to allow the states to choose their own candidates, or perhaps return the question to the Senate should Van Buren be elected with no clear winner in the vice-presidential race.

 Undaunted by this lack of confidence from his peers, Johnson continued to campaign to retain his office.
 Although his campaign was more vigorous than that of Van Buren, his behavior on the campaign trail raised concern among voters.
 He made rambling, incoherent speeches.
 During one speech in Ohio, he raised his shirt in order to display to the crowd the wounds that he had received during the Battle of the Thames.
 Charges he leveled against Harrison in Cleveland were so poorly received that they touched off a riot in the city.

 In the end, Johnson received only forty-eight electoral votes.
 One elector from Virginia and all eleven from South Carolina voted for Van Buren for president but selected someone other than Johnson for vice-president.
-Johnson lost his home state of Kentucky again and added to the embarrassment by losing his home district as well.
+Johnson lost his home state of Kentucky again and his home district.